Warning Letter / Notice of Caution Template (警告書・注意書)

 What the Warning Letter / Notice of Caution (警告書・注意書) is

-A warning letter (警告書) or notice of caution (注意書) is the formal document an employer issues to put an employee on notice that specific behavior or performance is unacceptable, and to set expectations for change.
-It is the second step in the standard Japanese progressive-discipline ladder (verbal counsel → written warning → 始末書 / formal sanction → dismissal).
+A warning letter (警告書 / keikoku-sho) or notice of caution (注意書 / chui-sho) is the formal document an employer issues to put an employee on notice that specific behavior or performance is unacceptable, and to set expectations for change.
+It is the second step in the standard Japanese progressive-discipline ladder (verbal counsel, written warning, 始末書 (incident report) or 戒告 (formal reprimand), final warning, dismissal).
 Without a documented warning step, later disciplinary action is structurally weak.

 When to use